Stave church: Palisade work

 The oldest technique is often called palisade work and was a self-supporting wall construction with densely placed earthen pillars or planks, which enclosed a room and at the same time carried the roof.
 Later, split logs were used, which gave the walls a flat inside, and the edges could be leveled or fitted with tongue and groove.
 Palisade churches have not been found in Norway.

 To prevent early decay, the posts or planks were tarred, and the lower ends were charred by burning.
 The palisade rows were often placed in ditches filled with stone.
-It was long thought that this technique disappeared before the turn of the last millennium, but new research shows that it was in use right up to the 12th century.
+It was long thought that this technique disappeared before the turn of the last millennium, but new research shows that it was in use right up to the beginning of the 12th century.

 The only structure in this technique that has survived into our time is a wall in the middle section of Greensted Church in England.
 This led to this church being for a long time considered the oldest wooden structure in Europe.
 A common dating of the church was about the year 845, but modern dendrochronological dating estimates the church's year of construction to the period just after the year 1053 (+10 / −55 years).